-If these steps do not stop the bleeding or the pet is having difficulty breathing, see your veterinarian or emergency clinic at once.
+If these steps do not stop the bleeding or the pet is having difficulty breathing, see your veterinarian or go to your emergency clinic at once.

 First, your veterinarian will require a thorough medical history from you.
 Useful information includes:

-- Has your pet taken any medication in the past thirty days?
-Non-steroidal anti-inflammatory medications (NSAIDs), especially aspirin, can inactivate blood-clotting factors leading to spontaneous bleeding.
+- Has your dog taken any medication in the past thirty days including accidental ingestion?
+Nonsteroidal anti-inflammatory medications (NSAIDs), especially aspirin, can inactivate blood-clotting factors leading to spontaneous bleeding.
 Be sure to record all medications and supplements your dog has received.

 - Have you used rat poison or other pesticides in your home or yard?

-- Has your pet eaten or killed any rodents in the past two to three weeks?
+- Has your dog eaten or killed any rodents in the past two to three weeks?

 - Has there been any trauma to the nose?

 - Has your dog played roughly with another animal?